christopherAlberts/Hermes/README.md

 ![](Images/HermesBanner.png)

-This bot makes use of the Telegram API, it is however designed to work a bit unconventunal.
+This bot makes use of the Telegram API, it is however designed to work a bit unconventunal...

 ## How it works

+The idea behind this bot was not to make a bot with a template reply.
+But rather one that that can interact with your programs, whatever they might be.
+This is done through means of an *exschange*.

 ![](Images/Hermes_Workflow.png)